jeevasidarth/InspirED/README.md

 ### Configuration
 - Ensure your Firebase `serviceAccountKey.json` is present in the `backend/` directory.
-- Ensure Ollama is running locally.
+- Ensure Ollama is running locally in your system.

 ## Security
 The project is configured with a `.gitignore` to protect sensitive data like API keys and service accounts.
 Do not commit `serviceAccountkey.json`.